MIT-LCP/mimic-website/content/en/IV/access/_index.md

 date: 2020-08-10
 weight: 2
 description: >
-  Instructions for getting access to MIMIC-IV, and detail about cloud services available to work with the data.
+  Instructions for getting access to MIMIC, and detail about cloud services available to work with the data.
 ---

-Although de-identified, MIMIC-IV contains detailed information regarding the clinical care of patients, and as such it must be treated with appropriate care and respect.
+Although de-identified, MIMIC III and IV contain detailed information regarding the clinical care of patients, and as such it must be treated with appropriate care and respect.

 Researchers seeking to use the database must:

 1. Become a credentialed user on PhysioNet.
 This involves completion of a training course in human subjects research.
-2. Sign the data use agreement (DUA) for MIMIC-IV.
+2. Sign the data use agreement (DUA).
 Adherence to the terms of the DUA is paramount.
 3. Follow the tutorials for direct cloud access (recommended), or download the data locally.

 ### PhysioNet Credentialing